 Food News

-Xiao Mei Ban Mian started when the Burmese owner, a former NUS graduate, Khine Zar Lin, was retrenched from her job as a software engineer due to COVID-19.
-She decided to venture into F&B, with the idea of marrying her favourite local dish, ban mian, with noodles from her own Burmese heritage.
+Xiao Mei Ban Mian was opened by Khine Zar Lin, who during the pandemic was retrenched from her job as a software engineer.
+This led her to venture into F&B, with the idea of marrying her favourite local dish, ban mian, with noodles from her own Burmese heritage.

 Another one of their popular dishes, and the one that’s not commonly found in Singapore, is Myanmar Style Pig Organ Bee Hoon (from $7.50), which comes with soup, or dry.
 You can choose to have this with mee hoon kway or bee hoon, though the latter is said to be the better choice.

-If you are interested in Burmese cuisine, check out Inle Myanmar Restaurant for delicious Burmese set meals.
-Alternatively, check out 15 ban mian in Singapore for ban mian you should try!
+If you are interested in Burmese cuisine, check out Little Myanmar Halal Foods review.
+Alternatively, check out our best ban mian in Singapore listicle for ban mian you should try!

 Address: Block 892C, Woodlands Drive 50, #01-02, Singapore 732892